OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/rsharpe.md

 ---
 title: rsharpe
-description: This page talks about the rsharpe function of the OpenBB Finance.
-The page describes two methods to get a rolling sharpe ratio and to display it.
+description: "This page talks about the rsharpe function of the OpenBB Finance.
+The" page describes two methods to get a rolling sharpe ratio and to display it.
 It includes the source code, parameter descriptions, and usage examples.
 keywords: